 We should emphasize that during most of his tenure at GM, Earl was not a stylist in the conventional sense.
 He didn’t draw or mold clay and his staff rarely saw him with a pencil in hand.
 He oversaw a steadily growing army of artists, modelers, and body engineers, whom he directed with a language of grunts, gestures, and oblique euphemisms.
 All of the designs created during his reign, however, bore his influence.

 William L. Mitchell, born in Cleveland, Ohio, in 1912, was the son of a Pennsylvania Buick dealer.
-A long-time racing aficionado, by his early twenties, Mitchell had become a skilled artist.
-In the summer of 1935, Walter Carey, a family friend who knew Harley Earl, spotted Mitchell’s race car illustrations and suggested he put together a portfolio.
-Mitchell subsequently earned an interview with Earl’s administrative assistant, Howard O’Leary, that December.
-Mitchell met Earl himself on his visit to the General Motors Building, striking up a conversation without knowing who Earl was.
+A long-time racing aficionado, by his early twenties, Mitchell had also become a skilled artist.
+In the summer of 1935, Walter Carey, a family friend and an acquaintance of Harley Earl’s, suggested Mitchell put together a portfolio to submit to GM.
+Late that year, while waiting for an interview with Earl’s administrative assistant, Howard O’Leary, Mitchell struck up a conversation with Earl without knowing who he was.
 Earl liked the young man immediately and hired him on December 14, 1935.

 Once Mitchell had proven his skills, Earl made him the head of the Cadillac studio.
 Cadillac had been on the verge of liquidation in the early thirties; despite its impressive, stylish V-12 and V-16 cars, its total sales were dangerously low.
 To shore up business, a new ‘entry-level’ model, the Series Sixty, was added for 1936, with prices starting as low as $1,645.
 That was still a lot of money, but it was more than 30% less than the cheapest 1935 Cadillac.
 Sales doubled to more than 12,000, but the line still seemed in need of new blood.